celso-alexandre/new_gostack_bootcamp/gobarber/backend/README.md

 **Functional Requisites**

 - User must be able to recover a forgotten pasword by providing its e-mail
 - User must receive an e-mail with instruction on how it can proceed its password recovering
+- User should be able to recover its password

 **Non-Functional Requisites**